grapenut/mush-portal/README.md

 See <https://node.grapenut.org> for a live demo on my test server.
 This MUSH has server-side events that send additional information to the client.

 You can also try <https://node.grapenut.org?mush.pennmush.org:4202> to see it in action on a standard PennMUSH server without additional enhancements.
+Note the live demo is running on HTTPS and may only connect to MUSH servers on the SSL port (browser security rules).
+When hosting on HTTP you can connect to the standard telnet port.

 After cloning the repository you can find the pre-built app in ```build/```.
 This has been built to live at the root of your web server, so you can just copy the contents of ```build/``` to ```/your/html/directory```.
 If you are hosting from a subdirectory on your web server, you will need to rebuild following the instructions below.